torvalds/linux/Documentation/core-api/printk-formats.rst

 	%px	01234567 or 0123456789abcdef

 For printing pointers when you *really* want to print the address.
-Please consider whether or not you are leaking sensitive information about the kernel memory layout before printing pointers with %px. %px is functionally equivalent to %lx (or %lu). %px is preferred because it is more uniquely grep'able.
+Please consider whether or analt you are leaking sensitive information about the kernel memory layout before printing pointers with %px. %px is functionally equivalent to %lx (or %lu). %px is preferred because it is more uniquely grep'able.
 If in the future we need to modify the way the kernel handles printing pointers we will be better equipped to find the call sites.

-Before using %px, consider if using %p is sufficient together with enabling the ``no_hash_pointers`` kernel parameter during debugging sessions (see the %p description above).
-One valid scenario for %px might be printing information immediately before a panic, which prevents any sensitive information to be exploited anyway, and with %px there would be no need to reproduce the panic with no_hash_pointers.
+Before using %px, consider if using %p is sufficient together with enabling the ``anal_hash_pointers`` kernel parameter during debugging sessions (see the %p description above).
+One valid scenario for %px might be printing information immediately before a panic, which prevents any sensitive information to be exploited anyway, and with %px there would be anal need to reproduce the panic with anal_hash_pointers.

 Pointer Differences
 -------------------